 Gas Trading Cases.
-CenterPoint Energy, Reliant Resources and Reliant Energy have been named as defendants in two lawsuits filed on behalf of a class of purchasers of natural gas alleging violations of state antitrust laws and state laws against unfair and unlawful business practices based on an alleged conspiracy with Enron Corp. to manipulate the California natural gas markets in 2000 and 2001.
+CenterPoint Energy, Reliant Resources and Reliant $\,$ Energy have been named as defendants in two lawsuits filed on behalf of a class of purchasers of natural gas alleging violations of state antitrust laws and state laws against unfair and unlawful business practices based on an alleged conspiracy with Enron Corp. to manipulate the California natural gas markets in 2000 and 2001.
 One lawsuit was filed in April 2003 in state court in Los Angeles County, California, and the other was filed in May 2003 in state court in San Diego County, California.
-The complaints are based on certain conclusions in a report by the staff of the Federal Energy Regulatory Commission that has not been subject to procedures designed to allow parties to either discover or test the basis for the conclusions.
+The complaints are based on certain conclusions in a report by the FERC staff even though the staff investigation found no evidence that Reliant or Reliant's trader intended to manipulate gas prices and FERC has concluded that the trading activity did not violate the Natural Gas Act or any FERC regulation.
 The complaint seeks injunctive and declaratory relief, compensatory and punitive damages, restitution, costs of suit and attorneys' fees.
 The complaint alleges that there were "well over one billion dollars in excess charges to California consumers during the 2000 through 2001 time period."
 The plaintiffs are seeking a trebling of any damages award.
 Reliant Resources removed both cases to federal court and the plaintiffs in both cases have moved to remand the cases back to state court.
 The plaintiffs in the San Diego case have also filed a petition with the Federal Judicial Panel on Multidistrict Litigation to transfer the case to federal court in Nevada.
-The defendants have filed their own motion with the Panel to transfer the case to the Southern District of New York.
-Neither the remand nor the transfer motions have been heard.
+The defendants have filed their own motion with the Panel to transfer the case to the Northern District of California and requested that the case be heard by a judge from the Southern District of New York.
 While Reliant Resources has not yet filed an answer, the Company understands that Reliant Resources intends to deny both the alleged violation of any laws and the participation in a conspiracy with Enron.
 Neither CenterPoint Energy nor Reliant Energy was a party in the proceedings in which the report was submitted.
 Only former subsidiaries of the predecessor to the Company engaged in gas trading activities in California; however, neither CenterPoint Energy nor any of its current subsidiaries, including the Company, has ever engaged in gas trading in California.